Paul Knapman

-Paul Knapman DL is a retired British coroner.
+Paul Anthony Knapman (5 November 1944 – 5 April 2026) was a British coroner.
 He served as Her Majesty's coroner for Westminster (and Inner West London) from 1980 to 2011 (and deputy coroner from 1975 to 1980).
 His responsibility for investigating sudden deaths as an independent judicial officer saw him preside over numerous notable cases.

-He was made a deputy lieutenant of Greater London in 2008 and advanced to the representative deputy lieutenant for Westminster in 2013.
+Knapman was made a deputy lieutenant of Greater London in 2008 and advanced to the representative deputy lieutenant for Westminster in 2013.

 Early life

-Paul Knapman went to Epsom College, Surrey, King's College London, and St George's Hospital Medical School, London, where he qualified as a doctor – MB, BS (1968).
-He then proceeded to read for the Bar at the Council of Legal Education, and was called to the Bar as a barrister by Gray's Inn in 1972.
+Paul Anthony Knapman was born in Torquay, Devon, England on 5 November 1944.
+He attended Epsom College, Surrey, King's College London, and St George's Hospital Medical School, London, where he qualified as a doctor – MB, BS (1968).
+He then read for the Bar at the Council of Legal Education, and was called to the Bar as a barrister by Gray's Inn in 1972.